PYLochou/odm-ondocker/docs/README_standalone.md

 # Standalone topology

+> :warning: **This dev branch contains instructions to build a test image for arm64 architecture**: It's not supported at all and is only there waiting for an official amr64 port of WLP!

 This tutorial explains how to build and start a docker image that includes all the IBM Operational Decision Manager components in one container.

 ![Flow](images/StandaloneFig01.png)

 ## Setting up your environment